tomfrontdev/tomfrontdev/README.md

 My name is Thomas Cividino.

 I am an ambitious person, constantly learning and developing.
 I have an open mind, I like to learn.
 Working in various industries, many years of contact with people, teamwork and a large baggage of experience have shaped my character, including freedom of communication and ease of establishing relationships.
 Curiosity led me to the world of programming, where I constantly find new challenges.
 On a daily basis, I am a smiling person and I have a positive approach to the surrounding reality.
-I have less than a year of experience in improving the website and a few of my own, original projects.
+I run an online store, I have experience in running social media, creating content for Instagram channels and influencer marketing.

 ## Tech stack: